mkner/robo-pid/docs/examples.rst

 .. code-block:: python

-#  Basic Python PID Controller

   # example of wheel/motor velocity PID control
   # using BasicPid in timestep iterative mode
   #
   # (c) 2023, 2022 - Mike Knerr
   #
   # assume that IoScan is a class that has background process
   # input signal processing & buffering capability
   # and a component object of WheelVelocity is clock
   # that can return the uptime of the clock since
   # instantiation of the WheelVelocity object
   # in milliseconds with the call clock.millis()
-#
-#

   class WheelVelocity(IoScan):

     def __init__(self, wheel):#, velocity):
         super(WheelVelocity, self).__init__()